FAQs

 What is a Suzuki Institute?

 A Suzuki “Institute” is a summer music camp, usually held at a university, for Suzuki students and their parents.
 High-quality, experienced instructors are hired as faculty members.
-Typically an Institute runs for five or six days, with classes during the day and concerts or other special events held in the evenings.
-Most Institutes also offer accommodation in the university residences at a low rate which makes it a true holiday for the whole family.
-At SOSI the residences include single rooms and apartments with a kitchenette and a living area.
+Typically, an Institute runs for five or six days, with classes during the day and concerts or other special events held in the evenings.
+Most Institutes also offer accommodation in the university residences at a low rate, which makes it a true holiday for the whole family.
+At SOSI, the residences include single rooms and apartments with a kitchenette and a living area.

 Students usually have at least three hours of formal instruction each day—an hour-long “master class” lesson with two to three other students studying at the same level, and two hours of group activities designed to extend and enrich students' musical knowledge and abilities.
 For a more complete program, students in Book 1 and above may enroll in up to two optional courses.
 Parents may take daily private lessons in violin, cello, bass, or piano as an optional class.